gortali/exam_advanced_programming_ortali/README.md

 The main class implementing the binary search tree is named **Bst**, templated as requested by the assignment.

-Each node in the tree is represented by an object of the class **Node**, which we now describe.
+Each node in the tree is represented by an object of the class **Node**.
 The root of the tree is contained in a std::unique\_ptr<Node> called root.

 We first describe how the class Node is implemented.
 Then, we pass to a